williamverdolini/williamverdolini.github.com/_posts/discitur/2014-01-26-discitur-Climbing_TDD_EN.md

 For the first two points do an in-depth later.
 I would now like to see the first results obtained with the TDD .
 Let's start by testing that fails.
-On the [repository](https://github.com/williamverdolini/discitur-web) is all the code, but here I want to focus on a couple of tests.
+On the <a href="https://github.com/williamverdolini/discitur-web" target="_blank">repository</a> is all the code, but here I want to focus on a couple of tests.

 The scenario is a scenario in which they are quite common in real-world projects ,